QED1224/Toontown-Resources/Guide.md

 ## Cog Attack Accuracy <a name="cog-atk-accuracy"></a>

-The following four sections outline the calculations that are performed for each active cog in battle.
+The following three sections outline the calculations that are performed for each active cog in battle.

 ### Which attack will be used?